Optimus Prime: Aligned Continuity

-Optimus Prime is the leader of the main group of Autobots in the iteration of the Transformers franchise primarily marked by the 2010 computer-animated series Transformers: Prime on The Hub.
+Optimus Prime is the leader of the main group of Autobots in the iteration of the Transformers franchise primarily marked by the 2010 animated series Transformers: Prime on The Hub.
 Optimus Prime was created as the last of the Thirteen Primes, the first generation of Transformers, each created directly by Primus as a band of unique warriors to combat and defeat Unicron.
 Upon his creation, Optimus united the Thirteen by his greeting All are one.
 While all of the other members of the Thirteen each possessed unique abilities and artifacts, Optimus wielded no special powers or weapons.
 It was only his vision and courage that allowed the Thirteen to finally defeat Unicron.
 Reborn through the Well of All Sparks, Orion Pax became Optimus Prime, a veteran military commander and second in command who wields an ion blaster and a double-bladed Energon axe.
-He became the leader of the Autobots after Sentinel Zeta Prime fell in battle, but is not certain he wants the responsibility.
+He became the leader of the Autobots after Sentinel Zeta Prime fell in battle, but he is not certain he wants the responsibility.

 In the Transformers: Prime series, he can form bladed weapons or blasters from his hands.
-He has a telescopic vision and turns into a long-nose semi-trailer truck.
+He has telescopic vision and turns into a long-nose semi-trailer truck.
 Before the Great War, Optimus Prime was originally known as Orion Pax; a young data clerk who worked in Iacon, under the wing of Alpha Trion.
-Orion was chosen by the High Council and became "Optimus Prime", upon being entrusted with the Matrix of Leadership by Primus himself.
+Orion was chosen by the High Council and became Optimus Prime, upon being entrusted with the Matrix of Leadership by Primus himself.

+Transformers: EarthSpark

+In this new show, Optimus Prime serves as an agent of the organization G.H.O.S.T.
+(Global Hazard and Ordinance Strike Team) a government organization based in Witwicky, Pennsylvania, a union between humanity and his own kind while eliminating the straggling Decepticons with the help of Elita-1 and the repentant Megatron.
+With the arrival of a new generation of Earth-born Transformers called "Terrans", created by siblings Robby and Mo Malto, it could be the first step on the road to permanent peace.